peytoncordero/DRI25/command-line.md

 Let’s see if you guessed by making a test!

 Check you are in the folder named “projects”:

 ```console
 $ pwd
 /home/user/projects
 ```

 Create a new subfolder with in projects:

 ```console
 $ mkdir test
 ```
 Go to that directory

 ```console
 $ cd test
 ```

 Now try to make a file named cheat sheet.txt and after that try to print it on the command line

 ```console
 $ touch cheat sheet.txt
 $ cat cheat sheet.txt
 ```

 What was the output?
-To observe what happened when you created that file, ask the computer to list what is in the folder:
+To observe what happened when you created that file, ask the computer to list what is in the folder

 ```console
 $ ls
 ```